danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 ## [Moving to Apollo](#moving-to-apollo)

 Apollo models its client state using a normalized client-side cache.
-There's a great [post from their team](https://www.apollographql.com/blog/demystifying-cache-normalization/) on what this means and how it works which I'd recommend folks check out before we get too deeply in the weeds here.
+There's a great [post from their team](https://www.apollographql.com/blog/demystifying-cache-normalization/) on what this means and how it works, which I'd recommend folks check out before we get too deeply in the weeds here.

 Apollo's version of our cached employees data looks like this: